Use GPUs for compute-intensive workloads on Azure Kubernetes Service (AKS)

 Before you begin

-This article helps you provision nodes with schedulable GPUs on new and existing AKS clusters.
-This article assumes that you have an existing AKS cluster.
-If you need an AKS cluster, see the AKS quickstart using the Azure CLI, using Azure PowerShell, or using the Azure portal.
+• This article assumes you have an existing AKS cluster.
+If you don't have a cluster, create one using the Azure CLI, Azure PowerShell, or the Azure portal.

-You also need the Azure CLI version 2.0.64 or later installed and configured.
+• You need the Azure CLI version 2.0.64 or later installed and configured.
 RunĀ az --version to find the version.
 If you need to install or upgrade, seeĀ Install Azure CLI.

 Get the credentials for your cluster